Employment Discrimination Law

 Bias Against Women

-Are any of the highest slots reserved for whites while women are denied access to them?
-It may be an indication of a more educated woman works as a secretary and a less qualified male works as a boss.
+Are any of the highest slots reserved for males while women are denied access to them?
+It may be an indication of gender discrimination.

 How Can You Communicate with Your Co-workers?

 It is crucial how people communicate with you.
 No one wants to be treated unfairly, and one of the most common ways people discriminate is through communication.
 What matters is not only what they mean, nor how they say it.
-It could be racist if you are always being spoken down to or dismissed.
-It is particularly valid if jokes about your ethnicity, sex, sexuality, sexual identity, or age are made about you.
+It is particularly valid if jokes about your ethnicity, sex, sexuality, sexual identity, or age are made.

 What Kind of Work Do You Get?